 Digital democracy|Digital privacy

 AI chatbots are everywhere these days, but have you ever wondered what information they might be gathering about you?
-To provide clarity, we analyzed the data collection practices of the top 10 AI chatbots available on the Apple Store, from Google Gemini to DeepSeek, ChatGPT, and more.
+To provide clarity, we analyzed the data collection practices of the top 10 AI chatbots available on the Apple Store, from Google Gemini to DeepSeek, ChatGPT, and others, with Meta AI added as an additional app.
 Let’s keep our data in check!

 Key insights

-• All analyzed AI chatbot apps collect some form of user data.
-The average number of collected types of data is 11 out of a possible 35 for the analyzed apps.
-40% of the apps collect users' locations.
-Additionally, 30% of these apps track user data.
+- All analyzed AI chatbot apps collect some form of user data.
+The average number of collected types of data is 13 out of a possible 35 for the analyzed apps.
+45% of the apps collect users' locations.
+Additionally, nearly 30% of these apps track user data.
 Tracking refers to linking user or device data collected from the app with third-party data for targeted advertising or advertising measurement purposes or sharing it with a data broker¹.

 Methodology and sources

-We identified the 10 most popular AI chatbots⁵,⁶ and analyzed their privacy details on the Apple App Store.
+We identified the 10 most popular AI chatbots⁵,⁶, with Meta AI added as an additional app on May 20, 2025, and analyzed their privacy details on the Apple App Store.
 The comparison was based on how many types of data each app collects, whether it collects any data linked to you, and whether the app includes third-party advertisers.
 We also checked the privacy policies of DeepSeek³ and ChatGPT⁴ to better understand what kind of data is kept on servers and for how long.

 For the complete research material behind this study, visit here.